-- To take lead responsibility for promptly referring all cases of suspected abuse of any pupil at the College or Prep School to children's social care. - To have a working knowledge of the Westminster LSCB procedures - Develops effective links with relevant and statutory and voluntary agencies including the Westminster LSCB - To take lead responsibility for promptly referring to the Local Authority Designated Officer (LADO) all child protection concerns which involve a member of staff. - To take lead responsibility for promptly making referrals to the Disclosure and Barring service (DBS) (PO Box 3961, Royal Wootton Bassett, SNF 4HF, Tel: 03000
+- To take lead responsibility for promptly referring all cases of suspected abuse of any pupil at the College or Prep School to children's Social Care Services. - To have a working knowledge of the Westminster LSCB procedures - Develops effective links with relevant and statutory and voluntary agencies including the Westminster LSCB - To take lead responsibility for referring promptly to the Local Authority Designated Officer (LADO) all child protection concerns which involve a member of staff. - To take lead responsibility for making referrals promptly to the Disclosure and Barring service (DBS) (PO Box 3961, Royal Wootton Bassett, SNF 4HF, Tel: 03000

-200 190) where a member of staff is dismissed or resigns in circumstances where there has been actual harm, or risk of harm, to a child.

-- To take lead responsibility for promptly making referrals to the police where a crime may have been committed which involves a child. - To liaise with the Principal or the Headmistress in respect of police investigations or investigations under section 47 of the Children Act which involve the College or the Prep School. - To act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+- 200 190) where a member of staff is dismissed or resigns in circumstances where there has been actual harm, or risk of harm, to a child. - To take lead responsibility for making referrals promptly to the police where a crime may have been committed which involves a child. - To liaise with the Principal or the Headmistress in respect of police investigations or investigations under Section 47 of the Children Act which involve the College or the Prep School. - To act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.